daattali/shinyalert/README.md

 can contribute.

-Lastly, if you find shinyalert useful, please consider [supporting me](https://www.paypal.me/daattali/20) for the countless hours I've spent building, documenting, and supporting various open-source packages :)
+Lastly, if you find shinyalert useful, please consider [supporting me](https://www.paypal.me/daattali/20) for the countless hours I’ve spent building, documenting, and supporting various open-source packages :)

-If you're interested in the history of this package, you can read the [blog post](https://deanattali.com/blog/shinyalert-package) I created when releasing the package.
+If you’re interested in the history of this package, you can read the [blog post](https://deanattali.com/blog/shinyalert-package) I created when releasing the package.